-This 6-ingredients butternut squash soup for your Vitamix is magnificant
+This 6-ingredient butternut squash soup for your Vitamix is magnificent

 Pumpkins, squash, gourds, wherever you look it’s fall.

 Don’t get us wrong, we love decorating with produce.
 But we like eating seasonal ingredients even better.

 This soup features a fall favorite, butternut squash.
 But instead of the basic recipe, we’ve kicked it up a notch with a unique flavor profile and extra protein (while still keeping it vegan)!

 It’s simple, it’s filling, and it’s an impressive dish to serve your guests.

 Butternut squash... boring

 People asked why we didn’t have a butternut squash soup.
 We answered.

 But we didn’t want to make just any butternut squash soup.
 We wanted to make one that made your mouth water.
 We wanted to make one that makes you look like you’re a classically trained chef.
 We wanted to make one that was Instagram ready.

 So we made this simple but complex balsamic butternut squash bisque recipe with our Vitamix.